commonsense/conceptnet-numberbatch/README.md

 ## Format of the term vectors

-The term vectors are in the same text format used by GloVe, word2vec, and LexVec.
+The term vectors are in the text format used by GloVe, which is similar to the format used by word2vec but without a header line.

 Each line contains a term label followed by 300 floating-point numbers, separated by spaces:

     /c/en/absolute_value -0.1410 -0.0641 -0.0618 0.2627 -0.0177 -0.2862 -0...